elarabyelaidy19/Second-Brain/Ruby/Ruby IO.md

-fd  = IO.sysopen('/dev/null', '+w') # create a fd to a stream stream = IO.new(fd) # create IO object with attached fd stream.puts "hello world" # write to the stdout stream.close # after you finish you should close stream
+fd  = IO.sysopen('/dev/null', '+w') # create a fd to a stream stream = IO.new(fd) # create IO object with attached fd stream.puts "hello world" # write to the stdout stream.close # after you finish you should close stream to release system resources

 ```